Oscarlind/Oscarlind.github.io/_posts/2021-09-13-Sealed-Secrets-multicluster.md

 These are security measures and default settings.
 We can change these by using the --scope argument when encrypting our secret.

+## Conclusions

+When working with GitOps, secret management can be a tricky subject.
+Sealed Secrets are one of many alternative solutions to this problem.
+Here we have discussed two different approaches of using the tool in a multi-cluster environment.
+Further, we have seen a practical example of how to deploy it in a pragmatic way when dealing with several clusters.
 ## References

 1. https://github.com/bitnami-labs/sealed-secrets